stfc/PSyclone/doc/user_guide/index.rst

 .. only:: html

-    PSyclone is a source-to-source Fortran compiler designed to programmatically optimise and parallelise HPC applications using user-provided transformation scripts.
-These scripts offer a separation of concerns between the science code and the performance portability implementation choices, allowing to experiment and develop with each side independenly.
+    PSyclone is a source-to-source Fortran compiler designed to programmatically optimise, parallelise and instrument HPC applications via user-provide transformation scripts.

-    Additonally, PSyclone supports the development of kernel-based Fortran-embedded DSLs following the PSyKAl model
+    By encapsulating the performance-portability aspects (e.g. whether to parallelise with OpenMP or OpenACC), these scripts enable a separation of concerns between the scientific implementation and the optimisation choices.
-    developed in the
+    This allows each aspect to be explored and developed largely independently.
-    `GungHo project <https://www.metoffice.gov.uk/research/foundation/dynamics/next-generation>`_.
+    Additionally, PSyclone supports the development of kernel-based Fortran-embedded DSLs following the PSyKAl model developed in the `GungHo project <https://www.metoffice.gov.uk/research/foundation/dynamics/next-generation>`_.

-    Notably, it is used to support the
+    PSyclone is currently used to support the
     `LFRic <https://www.metoffice.gov.uk/research/modelling-systems/lfric/>`
     PSyKAl mixed finite-element DSL for the UK MetOffice's next generation modelling system and the